kumpera/SimpleJIT/README.md

 	Produce AOT images compat with mono as a final POC for this.

 # TODO
-	Fix SpillConst some Const0 is always the address
+	Fix SpillConst so Const0 is always the address (not the case for other ops - ?maybe go full typed args?)
+	Keep poking at the RA table design
+	Merge the 2 ra branch funcs (DirectBranch and CondBranch) Add clob support (support SetRet and Mul/Div) Actually, this already happens with DA1 x DA1Clob (mov x addi) Kill LoadArg and SetRet and use in/out BB args instead?

  	LVN in the front-end
 	DCE and x-block const prop